 Alicia Coursey, Accounting Team Leader

 There are a few important items you will want to consider before renting from us.
 The terms “residents” and “tenants” will be used interchangeably throughout this handbook and your lease:

 a.
-AsIs Condition - Please know that the home you are renting will come in “as is” condition.
-If it needs additional cleaning or repairs, the time to request this is DURING THE TIME OF APPLICATION.
+As-Is Condition - Please know that the home you are renting will come in “as is” condition.
+This means that if the resident wants to make their move-in contingent on any repairs or cleaning, the time to request this is DURING THE TIME OF APPLICATION and in writing.
 This gives the owner the ability to consider your entire application and the potential implication on their budget when making a decision.
-After the application is accepted, cleaning/repairs can still be requested, but there is no guarantee of approval nor will those requests be considered a condition for movein.
+After the application is accepted, cleaning/repairs can still be requested, but there is no guarantee of approval nor will those requests be considered a condition for move-in.

 • Rental History - We require a positive rental history with no evictions, broken leases or outstanding balances.
 We will verify your previous two residential addresses using the information provided by you on the Lease Application.
 Your failure to provide the requested information, provision of inaccurate information, or information learned upon contacting previous landlords may influence our decision to lease the Property to you.
 Other factors that may influence our decision to lease the property to you include: Leaving a previous rental property in poor disrepair, late pays, and no rental history from unbiased sources.